 This image of the Chameleon was taken by Joe McDonald and David Northcott at the Hoot Hollow Institute using the RangeIR sensor.

 This image of the Bullfrog was captured by Steve Gettle using the RangeIR.
-See more of Steve"e;s work at www.stevegettle.com
+You can find more details of how this image was captured on Steve"s Blog.

 For More Details - Download the Owner's Manual (1.1MB).